d3molisher/final_project/README.md

   * AUC.png provides us with the knowledge of classifier being used is good or bad
   * The AUC score obtained is 0.986

- ## The actual code was run on the kaggle kernel and runtime for whole program depends on the Number of epochs in the code.
+ ## The actual code was run on the kaggle kernel for the reason that, we do not have to download the dataset and upload it, and runtime for whole program depends on the Number of epochs in the code.
 I have used 2 epoches and the total runtime for the code is abouts 5hrs.

 ## Author